mathspp/mathspp/pages/02.blog/personal-highlights-of-pycon-lithuania-2026/item.md

 ![A screenshot from a YouTube video where you see basketball players segmented and a top-down view of the court with the positions of the players being tracked.](_basketball.webp "Tracking and segmentation of basketball players.")

 The screenshot above is from one of [Piotr's YouTube videos](https://www.youtube.com/watch?v=yGQb9KkvQ1Q).
-In the talk (and in the video linked) Piotr walked us through the many challenges faced when trying to segment players, track them, segment them, and classify their role throughout the game and each play.
+In the talk (and in the video linked) Piotr walked us through the many challenges faced when trying to segment players, track them, identify them, and classify their role throughout the game and each play.
 Piotr also told us about the models and techniques used to solve those challenges.
 It was a very interesting technical keynote.